Discover the surreal esoteric world of collage artist Gloria Sanchez

 I find inspiration everywhere, but mostly from nature, metaphysics, spirituality, esoterism, science fiction and mythology.

 It was around two years ago that I started to focus more upon digital collage, thanks to a collaborative project, “Los Días Contados,” during which a group of collage artists created a collage a day from the same image.
 I describe my style today as surreal, whimsical and kitsch, influenced by Dadaism and Surrealism.
-I find inspiration everywhere, but mostly from nature, metaphysics, spirituality, esoterism, science fiction and mythology.
+Inspiration is everywhere, but mostly I find it in nature, metaphysics, spirituality, esoterism, science fiction and mythology.
 I adore the work of Joseph Cornell, Salvador Dali and Randy Mora.

 The creation of an art collage from the soul is an inner journey that allows your soul to speak to you.
 Your soul’s voice can be heard through the images, feelings and insights that surface…